Deep-Spark/DeepSparkHub/cv/semantic_segmentation/ocrnet/pytorch/README.md

 # OCRNet

 ## Model Description

-Segmentation Transformer: Object-Contextual Representations for Semantic Segmentation It presents a simple yet effective approach, object-contextual representations, characterizing a pixel by exploiting the representation of the corresponding object class.
-First, we learn object regions under the supervision of ground-truth segmentation.
-Second, we compute the object region representation by aggregating the representations of the pixels lying in the object region.
-Last, the representation similarity we compute the relation between each pixel and each object region and augment the representation of each pixel with the object-contextual representation which is a weighted aggregation of all the object region representations according to their relations with the pixel.

-## Step 1: Installing
+OCRNet (Object Contextual Representation Network) is a deep learning model for semantic segmentation that enhances pixel-level understanding by incorporating object context information.
+It learns object regions from ground-truth segmentation and aggregates pixel representations within these regions.
+By computing relationships between pixels and object regions, OCRNet augments each pixel's representation with contextual information from relevant objects.
+This approach improves segmentation accuracy, particularly in complex scenes, by better capturing object boundaries and contextual relationships between different image elements.

+## Model Preparation

-### Datasets
+### Prepare Resources

 Go to visit [Cityscapes official website](https://www.cityscapes-dataset.com/), then choose 'Download' to download the Cityscapes dataset.

 Specify `/path/to/cityscapes` to your Cityscapes path in later training process, the unzipped dataset path structure sholud look like:

 ```bash
 cityscapes/